SitecorePowerShell/Book/content-editor.md

 1. Begin by adding a new script library to the *Warning* library.
 2. Edit the script to perform the appropriate actions.
 The script can run in the background and show dialogs.
-3. Change the icon of the item to match the script purpose.
+3. The warning notification title, text and icon should be configured in the script.
+ - Include options to the warning by adding one or more secondary scripts to the script library.
 4. Configure any rules as needed.

 [1]: http://blog.najmanowicz.com/2011/11/24/extending-sitecore-ribbon-with-powershell-scripts/